-Anything less than shipping and receiving freight as safely as possible—quickly—puts personnel at risk of serious injury, delays the exchange of goods and services, and can send productivity packing.
+Anything less than shipping and receiving cargo as safely as possible—quickly—puts personnel at risk of serious injury, delays the exchange of goods and services, and can send productivity at the loading dock packing.

-Consider, for instance, that U.S. warehouses regularly report over 200,000 employee accidents every year, while adding more than $80 billion in inefficiency costs on top that, and it’s evident that no shortage of suffering is incurred by slow and hazardous operations.
+U.S. warehouses, for instance, regularly report over 200,000 employee accidents every year, in addition to $80 billion in inefficiency costs on top that, which reveals no shortage of suffering incurred by slow and hazardous operations.

-A big portion of this can be attributed to deficiencies in the design and processes of loading areas where harsh weather, airborne contamination, trailer separation and miscommunication can slip through the cracks, endangering freight and traffic.
+A big portion of this can be attributed to deficiencies in the design and processes of dock areas where harsh weather, airborne contamination, trailer separation and miscommunication can slip through the cracks, endangering freight and workers.

 Unfortunately, when plans to mitigate these well-known accident and productivity risks fail, it’s often the reputation of facilities and operations specialists on the line.

-And that’s because someone has to answer for the compliance violations likely to ensue, forthcoming customer complaints, and any compensation requests from injured parties.
+That’s because someone has to answer for compliance violations likely to ensue, forthcoming customer complaints, and any compensation requests from injured parties.

-But whether it’s your employees at risk of taking the fall or your shipments being exposed to damage and delays, the end result is always the same: a drain on productivity caused by one or more of the warehouse threats below!
+But whether it’s employees at risk of taking the fall or your shipments being exposed to damage and delays, the end result is always the same: a drain on productivity caused by one or more of the loading dock threats below!